 BOB BOWERSOX, Playwright, Actor, Director, Founder and Producing Artistic Director of TheatreXP, Co-Founder of KWSS

 Bob has spent the last 30 years acting professionally in theater, film, and television in Philadelphia and New York, and now in Key West, his home for the past 10 years.
 He studied acting at the University of Delaware’s acclaimed Professional Theatre Training Program, and concentrated on Meisner training with noted director Danny Peak.
 Stage roles have included everything from Shakespeare to Albee, Gurney to Tennessee Williams.
 He's recently been seen as Juror#8 in the Waterfront Playhouse production of 12 Angry Men, Bill in that theatre's recent production of August: Osage County, Butch in Next Fall, and Judge/Amy in Casa Valentina.
 On the Red Barn stage, he's appeared as Alan in God of Carnage, Barry in Talk Radio, Mr. Lockheart in The Seafarer, George in Who's Afraid of Virginia Woolf?, Burton in Burn This!, Estragon in Waiting for Godot and Mitch in A Streetcar Named Desire On the silver screen, he's appeared in over 21 films, from big-budget studio pics (The Sixth Sense, Unbreakable, Addicted to Love, Burn After Reading) to quirky independents (Touched, Frayed, 99 Percent Sure).
-He’s also written several screenplays, one of which was optioned by Hollywood, and his recent stage plays, Person of Interest, Moment of Grace, The Poetry of Hearts, and The Return have been produced on the Red Barn stage.
+He’s also written several screenplays, one of which was optioned by Hollywood, and his recent stage plays, Person of Interest, Moment of Grace, The Poetry of Hearts, The Return, and Under The Hunter's Moon have been produced on the Red Barn stage.
 Another of his plays, The Almost End of the End Forever was chosen for The Broadway Black List: One of the Top Ten Unproduced Plays of the Year, compiled by Davenport Theatrical in New York.
 Person of Interest was recently translated into Flemish and received a European Premiere at the prestigious Theater Hoger-Streven in Ghent, Belgium.